 You probably hear that everyone needs a coach nowadays.
 We live in the “information age” and are bombarded with lots of information.
 There’s enough information to fill 174 newspapers every day.
 Therefore, it is easy to lose focus and not be able to accomplish our goals.
-Someone who already has problems maintaining attention and focus, such as an ADHD sufferer, would have even more troubles setting goals and achieving them.
+Someone who already has problems maintaining attention and focus, such as an ADHD sufferer, would have even more trouble setting goals and achieving them; ADHD coaching can help.

-A coach can help with these issues.
 Coaching is a new field used by large corporations and individuals alike.
 A coach can help you reach the fullest potential in life by teaching you various techniques.
-Whether you want to improve your relationships, your health, career or your bank account, the coach can motivate you and provide guidance on how to stay on track and take action steps to achieve your goals.
+Whether you want to improve your relationships, your health, your career or your bank account, the coach can motivate you and guide how to stay on track and take action steps to achieve your goals.

 About ADHD Coaching